kyjohnso/skysplat_blender/README.md

    - Select the "SkySplat" tab

 2. **Loading Drone Footage**
-   - You can download the example video used in this walkthrough at
+   - You can download the example video used in this walkthrough at [windsor_silo](https://skysplat.net/DJI_20240730101124_0020_D_windsor_silo.MP4) (right click and save as)
-   - Select your video file in the "Video File" field
+   - Select your video file in the "Video File" field in the 3D Viewport
    - If available, the SRT metadata file will be detected automatically
    - Click "Load Video and SRT" to import into the Video Sequencer